thepirat000/Audit.NET/README.md

 }
 ```

-Yu can also override the `Initialize` method to set up event properties at the time the audit scope is created:
+You can also override the `Initialize` method to set up event properties at the time the audit scope is created:
 ```c#
 public class MyFileDataProvider : AuditDataProvider
 {